freeverseio/laos-examples/ETHDenver2024/README.md

 ## Q&A

 * **Is LAOS EVM-compatible?**  Yes.
 100%.
-You can deploy your smart contracts, use your standard web3 libraries, wallets, etc.
+You can deploy your smart contracts, use your standard web3 libraries, wallets, etc. [Here](https://app.gitbook.com/o/Che3PkDSFGGaCerv2hS8/s/HUKiUao8hGUgferucKd9/introduction/laos-and-k-laos) are some public endpoints and the rest of EVM data.

 * **Is this similar to Inscriptions?** Not really.
 Bridgeless Minting uses two consensus systems, and does not require using TX's calldata.
 Check [this post](https://medium.com/laosnetwork/introducing-universals-assets-minted-via-bridgeless-patterns-in-any-blockchain-6265e2313e5a) to dig further.

 ## Any ideas for a building DApps on LAOS Network?

--
+* **LAOS for Bitcoin Ordinals/Inscriptions**.
+LAOS is already serving EVM chains like Ethereum, Polygon, etc. to offload their minting pressure.
+Similar patterns can be implemented for scaling Bitcoin Inscriptions, using LAOS as its sibling consensus system.

+* **LAOS' DAME for Veracity Claims**.
+In the paradigm we are entering, where everything can be fake, use DAME to allow anyone to permissionlessly associate  metadata to any IPFS address.
+For instance, consider a photographer who uploads photos documenting a conflict to IPFS.
+The BBC and any other interested party can verify the authenticity of these photos.
+Similarly, the credibility of the verifiers, such as the BBC, influences whether viewers trust the validity of the photos, depending on the level of reputation the viewers attribute to the claimers.

 ## How can I try this out as a user?